angelnexus22/iglesia-Replit/replit.md

 ## Overview

-This is an offline-first parish management application built for Catholic parishes to manage their community, sacraments, groups, events, and volunteers.
-The system is designed to work without internet connectivity and prioritizes accessibility, performance on basic devices, and a minimalist, utility-focused interface.
+This is a parish management application built for Catholic parishes to manage their community, sacraments, groups, events, and volunteers.
+The system prioritizes accessibility, performance on basic devices, and a minimalist, utility-focused interface.

+**Current connectivity status:** Web application requiring PostgreSQL database connection. **Offline-first features (PWA, USB backups, synchronization) are planned but not yet implemented** - see docs/PENDIENTES.md for roadmap.

 The application serves as a comprehensive administrative tool for parish staff (priests, coordinators, volunteers) to maintain digital records of parishioners, sacramental history, pastoral groups, events, and volunteer coordination.